joegallo/doric/README.md

     | JavaScript |        | weak     |
     |------------+--------+----------|

-    ;; or, you can substitute (per column) a map for a keyword, and ;; change the way the data is displayed
+Or, you can substitute (per column) a map for a keyword, and change the way the data is displayed.

     > (print (table [{:name :lang :title "Language" :align :center :width 12}
                      {:name :safety :width 12 :align :left}
                      {:name :strength :width 12 :align :left}]